Protesters block 101 Freeway in Hollywood

 The CHP said the blocking of lanes was first reported around 9:30 p.m.
 Lanes of the 101 were shut down in both directions in Hollywood.

-By 11 p.m. traffic was moving slowly through the area with CHP assistance.
+By 11 p.m. traffic was flowing along the northbound side while the southbound side had a single lane open as cars moved slowly with CHP assistance.

 The protesters were associated with Armenian-American groups who have been demonstrating in Los Angeles over what they have described as aggression against their homeland by Azerbaijan.